alarafat/Facial_Keypoint_Detection/README.md

 __NB__ I have further extended this project in Python with C++ interface.
 The scope of the extended project is not limited to facial keypoint detection only.
-Furthermore, the extended project has also been tested on Android mobile.
+Furthermore, the extended project has also been deployed on Android mobile.

 <p align="center">
   <img src="./images/Figure_keypoints_model_2_obamas.png" width='80%' height='50%' />